openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 ### How to use it

 First, this feature should be enabled from cmake configuration `ENABLE_DEBUG_CAPS`.
 When OpenVINO is released, it is turned off by default.

-The parameters should be set from an environment variable when calling inference engine API.
+The parameters can be set from an environment variable when calling inference engine API.

 ```
 $ OV_GPU_Verbose=1 ./benchmark_app ...      # Run benchmark_app with OV_GPU_Verbose option
-$ OV_GPU_DumpLayersPath="cldnn/" ./benchmark_app ...   # Run benchmark_app and store intermediate buffers into cldnn/ directory.
+$ OV_GPU_DumpLayersPath="dump/" ./benchmark_app ...   # Run benchmark_app and store intermediate buffers into dump/ directory.
 ```

 For Windows OS, use the following syntax: